gurjindertoor/Learn-Electronics/Arduino/Lesson 0 - Setting up an Arduino Board.md

 ## 5. Connecting Arduino to Your Computer and the IDE

-1. Connect the Arduino board to your computer using a USB cable.
+1. connect the Arduino board to your computer using a USB cable
-2. Open the Arduino IDE.
+2. open the Arduino IDE
-3. Go to Tools > Board and select your Arduino model.
+3. go to Tools > Board and select your Arduino model
-4. Go to Tools > Port and select the port that your Arduino is connected to.
+4. go to Tools > Port and select the port that your Arduino is connected to

 ### 6. Research Skills and Troubleshooting

-Remember, a lot of working with electronics and software involves research and problem-solving skills.
+Remember, a lot of working with hardware and software involves research and problem-solving skills.
 If you're stuck:

-1. Ask clear, specific questions.
+1. ask clear, specific questions - if you can ask a question in plain language you'll have an easier time researching
-2. Use search engines to find solutions.
+2. use search engines to find solutions
-3. Visit forums and communities like Stack Overflow or the Arduino forums.
+3. visit forums and communities like Stack Overflow or the Arduino forums
-4. Experiment and learn from trial and error.
+4. experiment and learn from trial and error

 ### Summary